Top

 Continue on the Moose Hollow Trail.
 Dogs can now be off leash.

 On your right you will now see the sign for Switch Back Trail – take this and it will head up further into the hills.
-Dogs now have to be on-leash again.

-The trail cuts through more trees and also begins to leave the neighborhood area, and becomes prettier.
+Hiking the Moose Hollow Trail The trail cuts through more trees and also begins to leave the neighborhood area, and becomes prettier.

 You’ll see one more Switch Back Trail post; keep left.
 And in another 50 yards turn left again.
 There are other signs that say private property – you can’t really get lost.

-Moose Hollow Overlook!
+Hiking the Moose Hollow Trail

 Back on the Loop